Safety and Injury Prevention

 Store firearms in a safe or lockbox with the ammunition stored separately to protect everyone in the home.
 This is called “triple safe” storage.
 Safe firearm storage also prevents theft of firearms.
 Use this checklist:

-- Avoid locking devices that use keys if possible.
+- Use locking devices that use combination locks rather than keyed locks.
 Children often know where keys are kept.

 - Ask family and friends to use these safe storage steps.